 A 2 to 3 inch long pod.
 They turn from reddish green to brown and persist into the winter.

-Ace of Hearts (Cercis canadensis 'Ace of Hearts'); 12 to 15 feet high and wide; vase-shaped; a dwarf redbud
+Ace of Hearts redbud (Cercis canadensis 'Ace of Hearts'); 12 to 15 feet high and wide; vase-shaped; a dwarf redbud.

-MN Strain (Cercis canadensis 'MN Stain'): Very cold hardy selection from Minnesota.
+MN Strain redbud (Cercis canadensis 'MN Strain'): Very cold hardy selection from Minnesota.

 White redbud (Cercis canadensis f. alba): A white flowering form of redbud.
 Grows 25 to 30 feet high and 20 feet wide with a rounded habit.